 GBO underwrites a portfolio of property and casualty reinsurance predominantly across Germany and Austria.
+There has been no change in GBO's approach or appetite to reinsurance/underwriting risk during 2018.

 Key underwriting risks to which GBO is exposed include: